Edmund Gibbons: Bishop of Albany

 On March 10, 1919, Gibbons was appointed the sixth bishop of Albany by Pope Benedict XV.
 He received his episcopal consecration on March 25, 1919, from Archbishop Giovanni Bonzano, with Bishops John Grimes and Thomas Walsh serving as co-consecrators.
 In 1934, Gibbons served as chair of the New York State Catholic Welfare Committee.

-He also established The College of Saint Rose in Albany, Siena College in Loudonville, New York, Mater Christi Seminary, 22 high schools, 82 grade schools, and the diocesan newspaper, The Evangelist.
+He also established The College of Saint Rose in Albany, Siena College in Loudonville, New York, Mater Christi Seminary, 4 high schools, 26 grade schools, and the diocesan newspaper, The Evangelist.

 On May 27, 1953, Gibbons celebrated the 60th anniversary of his ordination.
 As the oldest living bishop, he was dean of the American hierarchy.

 Retirement and death

-After thirty-five years as bishop, Gibbons retired on November 10, 1954, to a simple apartment in the Mater Christi seminary; he was named Titular Bishop of Verbe on the same date.
-He died at age 95.
+After thirty-five years as bishop, Gibbons retired on November 10, 1954, to a simple apartment in the Mater Christi seminary; he was named titular bishop of Verbe on the same date.
+Gibbons died in Albany on June 19, 1964, at age 95.